rcl-coding/openbadges-criteria/criteria/csharp-intermediate.md

 - Method Overrides, Method Overloads
 - Inheritance
 - Interfaces
+- Static Classes
+- Abstract Classes

 ## Requirements

 #### To achieve this badge the learner must create:
-- At least one (1) C# .NET Standard console application using object oriented programming that covers all the skills and knowledge identified above
+- At least one (2) C# .NET Standard console application using object oriented programming.
+Collectively, the projects should covers all the skills and knowledge identified above.